Cidra, Puerto Rico

 • Myrna Vázquez Díaz Week – February

-• Viviana Vázquez – granted land for the construction of the town of Cidra
+• Viviana Vázquez – Benefactor; donated land for the founding of the town

 Public Schools sorted by educational.